daniels1199/gemini_ai/README.md

 * streamlit
 * google-generativeai

-To run this application locally just type `streamlit run app.py` in your cmd
+To run this application locally just type `streamlit run app.py` in your terminal